TDG-Platform/docs/ENVI_ROItoClassification.md

 # ENVI ROI to Classification (Editing in Progress)

 This task creates a classification image from regions of interest (ROIs).
-You may use an existing ROI (region of interest) file or create ROI's using the [ENVI_ImageThresholdToROI Task](http://www.harrisgeospatial.com/docs/enviimagethresholdtoroitask.html).
+You may use an existing ROI file or create ROI's using the [ENVI_ImageThresholdToROI Task](http://www.harrisgeospatial.com/docs/enviimagethresholdtoroitask.html).

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!